hellnux/rwd/README.md

 ## Installation

-Python 2 has been removed from WHM 126, and can be installed without harming WHM.
+Python 2 has been removed from WHM 126 on AlmaLinux 9, and can be installed without harming WHM.
 As root:
 ```
 cd /usr/local/src
 wget https://www.python.org/ftp/python/2.7.18/Python-2.7.18.tgz